mhogomchungu/tasks/README.md

 1. Task::run().then() API that allows async programming with continuation[4]

-2. Task::await() API thats gives sync programming without "hanging" the current thread[5]
+2. Task::await() API that gives sync programming without "hanging" the current thread through usage of resumable functions[5]

 Another example for sample use cause is this API[2] followed by usage of the API here[3]